2006–07 Malaysia Super League

 The season was held from 16 December 2006 and concluded on 4 August 2007.

 The Liga Super champions for 2006–07 was Kedah.

 The FAM has decided to expand the league from eight teams to 14 in total, however, only 13 clubs compete at the start of the season after MPPJ pulled from the league.

 The highest scoring game was between Malacca and Perak where Perak defeat Malacca by 9–0.

 Perak's Keita Mandjou and DPMM's Mohd Shahrazen Said were joint-top scorer with 21 goals each.
 Kedah's Marlon Alex James was in third place with 20 goals.

+Team changes

+The following teams have changed division.